JFan2016/CarND-Advanced-Lane-Lines/README.md

 ### Perspective Transform

+Armed with a pipeline which, based on the 6 test images, we believe may be a good candidate for detecting lane lines, we then see what the pipeline-processed test images look like after transforming them to a "bird's-eye" view.

     visualize("output_images/warped_binary_undistorted_images.jpg",
               (warp(highlight(undistort(mpimg.imread(f)))) for f in cycle(glob.glob("test_images/test*.jpg"))))

 ![img](output_images/warped_binary_undistorted_images.jpg)

 ### Lane-Finding

+Lane-line detection can be done somewhat laboriously&#x2013;but perhaps more accurately&#x2013;using a "sliding window" technique.
+Roughly, the algorithm implemented in `detect_lines_sliding_window` below has these steps, also discussed in the code comments.

+1. Take a histogram across the bottom of the image.
+2. Find the histogram peaks to identify the lane lines at the bottom of the image.
+3. Divide the image into a vertical stack of narrow horizontal slices.
+4. Select activated pixels (remember, the input is a binary image) only in a "neighborhood" of our current estimate of the lane position.
+This neighborhood is the "sliding window."
+To bootstrap the process, our initial estimate of the lane line location is taken from the histogram peak steps listed above.
+Essentially, we are removing "outliers"
+5. Estimate the new lane-line location for this window from the mean of the pixels falling within the sliding window.
+6. March vertically up through the stack, repeating this process.
+7. Select all activated pixels within all of our sliding windows.
+8. Fit a quadratic function to these selected pixels, obtaining model parameters.

+The model parameters essentially represent the detected lane-line.
+We do this both for the left and right lines.
+Moreover, we also perform a few somewhat ancillary operations while we're at it.

+1. Draw the slinding windows, the selected pixels, and the modeled quadratic curve onto a copy of the image.
+2. Recompute the function fit after scaling the pixel locations to real world values, then use these model fit parameters to compute a real-world radius of curvature for both lanes.

+The function `detect_lines_sliding_window` returns quite a few values:

+1.  left lane fit parameters
+2.  right lane fit parameters
+3.  left lane fit residuals
+4.  right lane fit residuals
+5.  left lane real-world radius (in meters)
+6.  right lane real-world radius (in meters)
+7.  annotated image, with sliding windows, selected pixels, and modeled curves

     def detect_lines_sliding_window(warped_binary):
         # Assuming you have created a warped binary image called "warped_binary"